reslp/reproducibility-workshop/day-2/exercise-1-conda.rst

   > install_version("ggplot2", version = "3.3.6", repos = "http://cran.us.r-project.org")

 The ggplot package in R is probably one of the most commonly used packages for data visualization.
-Due to its popularity it is also available as conda package.
+Due to its popularity it is also available as a conda package.
 In fact there are multiple available ggplot packages available for conda:

 - `ggplot on conda-forge <https://anaconda.org/conda-forge/r-ggplot2>`_
 - `an old version of ggplot <https://anaconda.org/conda-forge/ggplot>`_ (also on conda-forge)